bump-sh/docs/src/_help/documentation-experience/index.md

 To help you enrich your API documentation, Bump.sh supports [Markdown](/help/documentation-experience/markdown-support/), offering better formatting and the ability to add your own images.

 We also offer [topics](/help/documentation-experience/topics/): an exclusive custom property that allows you to add extra information to your documentation.

+Content of [your API documentation can be feed into your own search](/help/documentation-experience/search-integration/) to provide a seamless discovery experience from your own platform.